By Cathy Byrne

 After a few minutes, I pretend to get a phone call.
 I ask the students for their attention.
-I let them know how sorry I am to announce that there have been budget cuts to the project—which means that I need to reduce the amount of materials they can use.
-I ask each group to put five pipe cleaners back in their bags before they continue to build.
+“I’m sorry to announce that there have been budget cuts to the project”—which means that I need to reduce the amount of materials they can use.
+Each group must put five pipe cleaners back in their bags before they continue to build.

 A few minutes later, my phone rings again!
 I inform my students that reducing the materials has not made this project sufficiently cost effective, so I have been ordered to reduce man-power by 50%.
 To accomplish this, all students may now only use one hand to build.
 (Their free hands are placed behind their backs.)